arabitm86/docker-containers/docker-bpms-6.1/README.md

 docker build -t tarabi/jboss-bpms-6.1 .

-To run the image when the build is complete: (still need to map all ports specially for git and maven)
+To run the image when the build is complete:

 docker run -p 8180:8080 -p 9190:9990 -p 9899:9999 --name IMAGE-NAME -t tarabi/jboss-bpms-6.1